fish-quant/fq-interactive-docs/docs/rnaloc-tsne.md

     We estimated this probability with an automated classification approach (for more details consult the paper).
     **different localization classes**, once selected the plot will be color coded according to the assigned probability for this classes.
 - In the search box (upper right corner), you can **search for any string contained in the file-name**, e.g. `Rab13`, to specifically show these cells.
+- The toggle switch allows you to visualize **2D or 3D t-sne**.
+Both, are fully interactive.

 You can **run this plugin** either